LeonardoZivieri/react-formyup/README.md

 - [Contributing](./.github/CONTRIBUTING.md)
 - [Authors](#authors)

-## 🧐 About <a name = "about"></a>

-So repo consist of boilerplate code to create a npm package without doing creating any new projet.

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [publish](#deployment) notes on how to publish the package on npm.
+In construction

 ### Prerequisites

-As you already know about JS, you better know the prerequisites, Node JS and NPM.
+React
+Formik
+Yup

 ### Cloning & Setup

 A step by step series of examples that tell you how to get a clone and complete setup.

-<a href="https://github.com/girishsawant999/react-package-template/generate">Click here</a> to use this template to create a new repo for package.
+<a href="https://github.com/LeonardoZivieri/react-formyup/generate">Click here</a> to use this template to create a new repo for package.

 Then once repo is created clone it.
 Now run following commands in project directory.